-Google’s confirmed a brand new Android P update and we expect many Galaxy devices to get upgraded to the software after Android Oreo.
-In fact, Android P could arrive a little faster than Android 8.0.
+Google’s Android P update is getting closer and we expect a long list of Galaxy devices to get upgraded to move on from Android Oreo.
+In fact, Android 9.0 P could arrive a little faster than Android 8.0 Oreo.

 Most Galaxy users are focused on Android Oreo and rightfully so.
-The Android 8.0 Oreo update is currently pushing out to the Galaxy S8 and Galaxy S8+ and the next batch of updates is expected in mid-to-late March.
+The Android 8.0 Oreo update is currently pushing out to the Galaxy S8, Galaxy Note 8, Galaxy A series, and the Galaxy S7 with a new wave of updates planned for the summer.

-Android P will replace Android Oreo later this year and it’ll deliver an assortment of changes including new features, enhancements, tweaks, and fixes.
-It’s an exciting upgrade for Pixel users and it’ll be an exciting upgrade for Samsung Galaxy users as well.
+Android P is a substantial update and it will deliver an assortment of changes including new features, enhancements, tweaks, and fixes.
+It’s an exciting upgrade for Pixel users and it should be an exciting upgrade for Samsung Galaxy users as well.

-Samsung hasn’t confirmed Android P and those announcements probably won’t come for many months.
-That said, some Galaxy users are curious about what might happen down the road so today we’ve put together a potential Samsung Galaxy Android P roadmap.
+Samsung hasn’t confirmed Android P updates yet and those announcements probably won’t come for a few more weeks.
+That said, some Galaxy users are curious about what might happen down the road so we’ve put together an early Samsung Galaxy Android P roadmap.

 In this early guide to the Samsung Galaxy Android P update we’ll take you through some things you should, and shouldn’t, expect from the update and the release.